Skip to content

 permission

 GNU Make is a program often used for compiling software.
-It uses a plain text file named makefile or Makefile.
+It uses a plain text file named makefile or Makefile, which lists each of the non-source files and how to compute it from other files.

 1. Unpack the source code archive.